heroiclabs/nakama-cpp/README.md

 ## Tests

-Tests are built when you build Nakama C++ SDK for desktop OS (Windows or Mac).
+Tests are built when you build Nakama C++ SDK for desktop OS (Windows, Mac or Linux).

-By default tests try to connect to local server by `127.0.0.1`.
+By default tests connect to local server by `127.0.0.1`.
 To use another IP of your server, edit `test/test_server_config.h` file.

 Run tests (console application):